enricllagostera/altctrls-info/docs/index.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![Issues](https://img.shields.io/github/issues/enricllagostera/awesome-altctrls.svg)](https://github.com/enricllagostera/awesome-altctrls/issues) [![GitHub Stars](https://img.shields.io/github/stars/enricllagostera/awesome-altctrls.svg?style=social&label=Star)](https://github.com/enricllagostera/awesome-altctrls)
 {: .badges}

 Are you interested in [games that let us play differently](http://shakethatbutton.com/about-alternative-controllers/)?
 Have you found some intriguing project on [Shake That Button](http://shakethatbutton.com/) and would like to find some extra information to help you start to make your own thing?
-This community-curated list of resources is here to support you: it is focused on tools, materials, and things that you can use to make alternative controllers.
+This community-curated list of resources is here to support you: it is focused on tools, materials, and things that you can use to craft alternative controllers.

-If you'd like to participate in making this list, please check the [contributing section](#contributing).
+If you'd like to join in curating this list, please check the [contributing section](#contributing).
 Suggestions, revisions, and ideas are always welcome!

-### How to Use
+### How to Use<!-- omit in toc -->

-Feel free to browse for topics that pick your interest, but you can also search the page (`Ctrl-F` or `Cmd-F` or `F3`) for a keyword or phrase (for example, "cardboard", "OSC", "mouse", "Arduino").
+Feel free to browse for topics that pick your interest!
+You can also search the page (`Ctrl-F` or `Cmd-F` or `F3`) for a keyword or phrase (for example, "cardboard", "OSC", "mouse", "Arduino").

 ## Contents<!-- omit in toc -->